Fundamental Analysis Guides

 Understanding the Piotroski F-Score

-The Piotroski F-Score involves evaluating nine financial metrics that can reveal a firm’s profitability, financial health, and operational efficiency.
+The Piotroski F-Score evaluates nine financial metrics to assess a firm’s profitability, financial health, and operational efficiency.

 For each metric a company passes, it receives one point.
-A score of zero means a financially weak company, while nine equals a company with a strong balance sheet.
+A score of zero indicates a financially weak company, while a score of nine indicates a company with a strong balance sheet.

 Piotroski F-Score Calculation